mohibul75/Linux-note/Storage/readme.md

 sudo vgcreate vg1 -v -s 8m /dev/loop1p1
 ```
 ### Creating Logical Volumes
-WHen defining logical volumes we can use -L to specify the desired size that will be adjusted to the nearest matching multiples of the PE size.
+When defining logical volumes we can use -L to specify the desired size that will be adjusted to the nearest matching multiples of the PE size.
 Using -l we can specify the number of extents to use 12 extents would be 96M where 8M extent size is set.
 ```sh
 sudo lvcreate -n lv1 -L 100M vg1